CKudella/corr_data/erasmus/dataset/csv/README.md

-The following abbreviations are used to indicate the provenance of individual pieces of information:
+In the era_correspondents table, the following abbreviations are used to indicate the provenance of individual pieces of information

 | Abbreviation                           | Title                                                                                                                                                                                                     | URL                                                                                                   |
 |:---------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------|